DiscoCanada/2150D_Skyrise/README.md

 * Rework the Battery Values for all 3 Batts
 * Design "Fancier" UI (Not Much Can Be Done)
 * Make Animations
 * Add Some Built-In Math Functions.
-4. Make Sure All Math is Correct